mongodb/specifications/source/server-selection/server-selection.rst

-However, because topology type Single is used for direct connections, we want read operations to succeed even against a secondary, so the ``slaveOK`` wire protocol flag must be set for topology type Single.
+However, because topology type Single is used for direct connections, we want read operations to succeed even against a secondary, so the ``slaveOK`` wire protocol flag must be sent to mongods with topology type Single.

+(If the server type is Mongos, follow the rules for `passing read preference to mongos`_, even for topology type Single.)

 General command method going to primary
 ---------------------------------------